 It’s no secret that one of my favorite theologians is Dietrich Bonhoeffer, author of Discipleship and Life Together.
-I encountered his writing very early in my faith and while in high school picked up a slim book by him, The Prayerbook of the Bible, I found while browsing a Christian bookstore.
+I encountered his writing very early in my faith and while in high school picked up a slim book by him that I found while browsing a bookstore entitled The Prayerbook of the Bible.
 That book transformed my reading and praying of the Psalms.
-As we make our way through the Psalms of Ascent, I wanted to share a few of Bonhoeffer’s introductory remarks on the psalms and prayer.
+I wanted to share a few of Bonhoeffer’s introductory remarks on the psalms and prayer.

 Praying certainly does not mean simply pouring out one’s heart.
 It means, rather, finding the way to and speaking with God, whether the heart is full or empty.
 No one can do that on one’s own.
 For that one needs Jesus Christ….

 If we want to pray with assurance and joy, then the word of Holy Scripture must be the firm foundation of our prayer.
 Here we know that Jesus Christ, the Word of God, teaches us to pray.
 The words that come from God will be the steps on which we find our way to God.